ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 #### Inference:

-This pie-chart shows that almost half the people(49% app.), find it difficult to search the songs similar to the ones they have in their offline music library.
+This pie-chart shows that almost half of the people(49% app.), find it difficult to search the songs similar to the one they have in their offline music library.
 This suggests that they would like to get recommendations based on their music taste, automatically, and then accordingly download that particular kind of music.